LeakCheck/leakcheck-api/README.md

 To start working with this package you need to obtain personal API key [from here](https://leakcheck.net/api_s) and link IP address of your server or personal computer.
 It can be IPv6 as well as IPv4.

-Public API can be used without API linking.
+Public API can be used without IP linking.

 Package automatically creates "PyLCAPI.json" file in the working directory on the first startup.
 Then, API key and/or proxy settings can be loaded from there.